West Godavari district: Roadways

 The total road length of state highways in the district is 1229 km.
 The district relies mostly on public transport, such as buses of the Andhra Pradesh State Road Transport Corporation.
 Most of the major national highways, like NH216 and NH165, pass through towns in the district.

 Railways

 The South Central Railway division of Indian Railways operates many passenger routes and freight transport through the district.
 The Howrah-Chennai main line, Vijayawada–Nidadavolu loop line, and Bhimavaram–Narasapuram branch lines are the major lines and sections that provide rail connectivity in the district.
 The Kovvur-Bhadrachalam Railway line and Kotipalli-Narsapur Railway line are the major railway projects in the district.

-Airways

-Since the district's Tadepalligudem Airport is not operational, the adjacent Rajahmundry Airport is utilized instead.

 Waterways

 National Waterway 4 passes through the district and connects Puducherry with Kakinada and Rajahmundry via Tadepalligudem, Eluru.
 It has access to the Bay of Bengal at Narsapuram.
 The Andhra Pradesh state government began construction of a fishing harbor in Narsapuram in September 2021.